Eckhardt-D/nuxt3-todo/README.md

 # Development Notes

-Adding a database
+Adding a database (required).

 - Sign up at https://app.planetscale.com/
-- Create a new database and copy the DATABASE_URL to .env
+- Create a new database and copy the DATABASE_URL to .env of your prod environment
-- Promote the new database to production immediately
+- Promote the new database to production immediately in planetscale

 ## Making Schema Changes with PlanetScale and Prisma